-The Roadtrek CyberRally is a group e-mail service provided for its members by the Roadtrek International Chapter of the Family Motor Coach Association (FMCA).The CyberRally is open to all Roadtrek International members and employees of Roadtrek Motorhomes.
+The Roadtrek CyberRally is a group email service provided for its members by the Roadtrek International Chapter of the Family Motor Coach Association (FMCA).The CyberRally is open to all Roadtrek International members.

-Directions on how to use the service are e-mailed to each new member as soon as the member’s name and pertinent information have been added to the CyberRally database.
+Directions on how to use the message service are emailed to new members as soon as the member’s name and pertinent information have been added to the CyberRally database.

 The Roadtrek Chapter does not claim ownership of any Content you submit or make available for inclusion on the CyberRally.
 However, with respect to Content you submit or make available for inclusion on the CyberRally, you grant the Roadtrek Chapter the following world-wide, royalty free and non-exclusive license(s), as applicable:

-With respect to Content you submit or make available for inclusion on the CyberRally, you grant the Roadtrek Chapter the license to use, distribute, reproduce, modify, adapt, or publicly display such Content on the CyberRally or the Chapter Web Page or in the Roadtrek News solely for the purposes of providing information about Roadtreks and Roadtrekking.
+With respect to Content you submit or make available for inclusion on the CyberRally, you grant the Roadtrek Chapter the license to use, distribute, reproduce, modify, adapt, or publicly display such Content on the CyberRally or the Chapter Web Page or in the Roadtrek Newsletter solely for the purposes of providing information about Roadtreks and Roadtreking.

 |1.||Discuss Roadtreks and Roadtrekking.
 This includes such items as (but not limited to): driving, parking, navigation, cooking, camping, and tools for communication; storage, entertainment modes, improvements in sleeping; travel routings, destinations and places to stay; Roadtrek modifications, accessories, and problems, etc.|